 5G and VR are no longer something that’s developed behind the closed doors of labs run by bright engineers.
 Both technologies are now publicly available and are set to transform many industries which rely on visualization and fast network connectivity.

 The entertainment world is among the earliest adopters of technological breakthroughs.
 Movie streaming, games, and multimedia, in general, are all dependent on good visuals and a reliable internet connection to provide the best experience possible.
 VR has already made a mark on the industry, but 5G is yet to enter a wide adoption stage.

 At the same time, several cloud gaming services are set to hit the market this year or soon after, possibly marking a new era for gaming in general.
-In fact, we have already witnessed how tech advancements can revolutionize gaming when we consider the vital role that mobile tech and fast mobile connectivity played in popularizing the niche gaming genre of online casinos which players can now enjoy almost anywhere and on every platform.

 However, as Goodwood showed, these technologies and many more, can and already do find use in lots of other areas.
 While the entertainment aspect of Vaughn Gittin Jr. drifting a remotely-operated car is unquestionable, the event aimed to present the capabilities of the upcoming next-gen mobile network, the devices that will make use of it, and the most recent breakthroughs in an area that’s getting quite competitive—autonomous vehicles.